gabrielmellace1/image-background-removal/README.md

 This application allows users to:

-Upload images via a web interface.
+Upload images via a web interface or API.
 Process these images to remove their backgrounds using a Python script.
 View the processed images.
 Delete any processed image from the server.